Yllirium/Yllirium/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Yllirium client sofware, see http://www.yllirium.org.
+For more information, as well as an immediately useable, binary version of the Yllirium client sofware, see http://www.yllirium.org (in progress)

 License
 -------